3 Share Nobel Prize In Chemistry For Development Of Lithium-Ion Batteries

 The Nobel in Chemistry is the third prize awarded so far this year.
 The Nobel in Physiology and Medicine was announced Monday and Physics on Tuesday.

 Past recipients of the prestigious award have included Ernest Rutherford, who won in 1908 for his work on "the disintegration of elements, and the chemistry of radioactive substances" and Marie Curie in 1911 for her discovery of the elements radium and polonium.
-Last year, the award went to Frances H. Arnold "for the directed evolution of enzymes," and George P. Smith and Sir Gregory P. Winter "for the phage display of peptides and antibodies."
+Last year, the award went to Frances H. Arnold "for the directed evolution of enzymes," George P. Smith and Sir Gregory P. Winter "for the phage display of peptides and antibodies."

 Frederick Sanger, who won in 1958 and 1980 is the only Nobel laureate to have won in Chemistry twice.